lindig/lipsum/README.md

 * Make
 * Unix tools called from the Makefile: install, cp

+Lipsum depends on the regular expression library Re that you need to install.
+I recommend installing it using Opam:

+        $ opam install re

 To compile Lipsum, adjust the Makefile and run `make`.
 In particular, you might want to adjust the `PREFIX` variable that controls where the lipsum binary and the manual are getting installed.